MicheC28/MicheC28/README.md

 - I created a personal portfolio site to display my projects and experiences using HTML5, CSS3, and JavaScript.
 - Deployed using Netlify.
 - This is such a fun project that really allows my creativity to shine 🌟!
+- One of the newest additions is a on the projects page, mimicing the Apple watch Bubble UI.

 Repository 2: Online Clipboard 📋
 - As my first web dev project, I created a chrome extension that allows uers to keep track of key sites' URLs as well as a small note to accompany them.